-The Blue Economy is an increasing sector which includes, amongst other socio-economic sectors, marine living resources, marine non-living resources, marine renewable energy, port activities, shipbuilding and repair, maritime transport, naval activities, search and rescue operations, coastal tourism, etc (Figure 1).
-The associated economic activities directly employed close to 4.45 million people and generated around $\epsilon$ 667.2 billion in turnover and $\epsilon$ 183.9 billion in gross value added (Rayner et al., 2019).
-These sectors offer significant potential for economic growth, sustainability transition, employment creation, as well as they ask for innovative, sound and prompt decision making support tools.
+The blue economy is an increasing sector which includes, amongst other socio-economic sectors, marine living resources, marine non-living resources, marine renewable energy, port activities, shipbuilding and repair, maritime transport, naval activities, search and rescue operations, and coastal tourism.
+(Fig. 1).
+The associated economic activities have directly employed close to 4.45 million people and generated around EUR 667.2 billion in turnover and EUR 183.9 billion in gross value added (Rayner et al., 2019b).
+These sectors offer significant potential for economic growth, sustainability transition, and employment creation, and they ask for innovative, sound, and prompt decision-making support tools.
 A decision-making workflow needs to understand past and present ocean conditions and forecast future ocean conditions.
 Accurate predictive capabilities permit the implementation of services for real-time decision-making, multi-hazard warning systems, and anticipatory marine spatial planning.
-Once the ocean forecast model data is generated, it can be used in a variety of ways.
+Once the ocean forecast model data are generated, they can be used in a variety of ways.
 For example, shipping companies can use the data to optimize their routes and avoid areas with dangerous weather or ocean conditions.
 Fisheries managers can use the data to predict fish populations and optimize their harvests.
-Environmental agencies can use the data to monitor water quality and detect the spread of pollution, etc. Notably, the Horizon Europe programme (2021-2027) has a budget of £95.5 billion (including £5.4 billion from the Next Generation of the EU Recovery Fund), of which at least 35 % will be devoted to support climate-related actions, such as supporting the transition of maritime industries to climate neutrality.
-Maritime Spatial Planning (MSP) is a policy framework for mediating between human uses of the ocean and managing their impact on the marine environment.
-It is considered a key pillar of the Sustainable Blue Economy.
-Europe's coastal seas, particularly the North Sea and the Baltic Sea, host a highly competitive group of users, such as commercial and private shipping, oil and gas exploitation, pipelines, cables, sand extraction or disposal, wind farms, recreational activities, and fishing as well as nature reserves and other marine and coastal protected areas (Buck et al., 2004).
+Environmental agencies can use the data to monitor water quality and detect the spread of pollution, etc. Notably, the Horizon Europe program (2021-2027) has a budget of EUR 95.5 billion (including EUR 5.4 billion from the NextGenerationEU recovery fund), of which at least 35 % will be devoted to support climate-related actions, such as supporting the transition of maritime industries to climate neutrality.
+Maritime spatial planning (MSP) is a policy framework for mediating between human uses of the ocean and managing their impact on the marine environment.
+It is considered a key pillar of the sustainable blue economy.
+Europe's coastal seas, particularly the North Sea and the Baltic Sea, host a highly competitive group of users, such as commercial and private shipping, oil and gas exploitation, pipelines, cables, sand extraction and disposal, wind farms, recreational activities, and fishing, as well as nature reserves and other marine and coastal protected areas (Buck et al., 2004).

-The following paragraphs are presenting some examples of how the blue economy is using model data and which is its overall impact.
+The following paragraphs present some examples of how the blue economy is using model data and what its overall impact is.